 Decide on your host and Platform

-There are plenty of website hosting platforms to choose from, you just need to find one that works or you and your needs
+There are plenty of website hosting platforms to choose from, you just need to find one that works or you, your needs and your budget.

 Platforms like Weebly and Wix allow a super easy set up with a drag and drop function, however, SEO optimisation and flexibility with designing your webpages are very limited.
 I started on Weebly and after a couple of years of refining my niche and growing my platform I moved to WordPress.org hosted by Bluepress.

-There is nothing stopping your from starting with a platform like Weebly and eventually moving to WordPress once you’ve found your feet; but it’s an extremely time consuming exercise of having to rebuild your site unless you know how to code.
+There is nothing stopping your from starting with a platform like Weebly and eventually moving to WordPress once you’ve found your feet; but be warned it is another exercise in itself moving everything over.

 The next pages you will need to set up are listed below: